Office-of-Digital-Services/cdt-ods-disaster-recovery/docs/index.md

 This website provides technical documentation for the [DDRC][ddrc-repo] application from the [California Department of Technology (CDT)][cdt].

-[DDRC](https://recovery.cdt.ca.gov/vital-records/) is a web application that enables [vital records requests for survivors of the 2025 Los Angeles County fires](https://www.ca.gov/lafires/help-for-you/replace-personal-documents/birth-death-marriage-certificates/).
+[DDRC](https://recovery.cdt.ca.gov/vital-records/) is a web application that enables [free vital records replacement](https://www.ca.gov/lafires/help-for-you/replace-personal-documents/birth-death-marriage-certificates/) for survivors of the 2025 Los Angeles County fires and other recent natural disasters in California.
 It is open-source software that is designed, developed, and maintained by <a href="https://compiler.la/" target="_blank">Compiler LLC</a> on behalf of [CDT][cdt].

 ## Supported vital records requests